Cones of divisors on $\mathbb{P}^3$ blown up at eight very general points: The cone of curves and the nef cone

 \section{The cone of curves and the nef cone}

 Let $X$ be $\pr^3$ blown up at eight very general points $p_1,\ldots,p_8$.
 We use the notation introduced at the beginning of Section \ref{sec:blowup}.
-In this section we determine a set of generators for the cone of curves $\overline{\NE}(X)$ and respectively for its dual cone $\Nef(X)$, and we prove Theorem \ref{main:nef}.
+In this section, we recall some results from \cite{CLO16}, which allow us to determine a set of generators for the cone of $\Nef(X)$ and to prove Theorem \ref{main:nef}.